 Business Partner Dispute Liability in Florida

-The asset protection analysis depends on how the business is structured, what the partner did or is accused of doing, and whether the resulting claim is against the entity or against the individual personally.
-A partner who breached a fiduciary duty faces different exposure than a partner whose only involvement is a disagreement over profit distributions.
+The asset protection analysis turns on how the business is structured, what the partner did or is accused of doing, and whether the claim targets the entity or the individual.
+A partner accused of breaching a fiduciary duty faces different exposure than one caught in a disagreement over profit distributions.

 Speak With a Florida Asset Protection Attorney